 In my high school years, I gave up sports for a different activity – Bible Quiz.
 For those who have never heard of Bible Quiz, it’s an activity in the AG churches that brings together youth to quiz them on different books of the Bible each year.

 Yes, it sounds dorky, but we ended up memorizing over 2,000 verses that sharpened our minds and strengthened our faith!

 You heard right, over 2,000 verses.
 My first year was the book of Luke (1151 verses), next was I & II Corinthians (693 verses), Gospel of John (879 verses), Hebrews and I&II Peter (469 verses).

-It was quite a challenge to memorize entire chapters of the Bible and it would take quite a while.
+It was quite a challenge to not only memorize bible verses, but entire chapters of the Bible, and it would take quite a while.
 But when you could simply quote entire passages of the Bible, it was an awesome feeling!